mxcai/al-folio/_pages/Biography.md

 ## Talks
+- Scalable statistical methods for cross-population risk prediction and integrative analysis of multi-omics data.
+PhD defense at HKUST.
+May 17, 2022.
+- A fast and accurate method for genetic risk prediction by leveraging biobank scale data.
+Shanghai University of Finance and Economics.
+Dec 12, 2020.

-- “BIVAS: A scalable Bayesian method for bi-level variable selection”, Joint Meeting of 10th Asian Regional Section (ARS) of the International Association for Statistical Computing (IASC) and the NZ Statistical Association (NZSA).
-Dec 2017
+- BIVAS: A scalable Bayesian method for bi-level variable selection, Joint Meeting of 10th Asian Regional Section (ARS) of the International Association for Statistical Computing (IASC) and the NZ Statistical Association (NZSA) at University of Auckland.
+Dec 11, 2017

 ## Honors